She Votes: From Issues to Impact

 POLITICO’s Elena Schneider reported on the findings in the news story, “Trump losing ground with women on economy, poll shows.”

-Register for the virtual discussion of “She Votes 2024: From Issues to Impact” on Wednesday, October 9th at 6pm with Amanda Hunter, Lindsay Vermeyen, Elena Schneider, and Betsy Fischer Martin here.
+In case you missed the virtual discussion of “She Votes 2024: From Issues to Impact” with Amanda Hunter, Lindsay Vermeyen, Elena Schneider, and Betsy Fischer Martin, you can watch the replay here.

 As American women begin to cast their votes in the 2024 November election, our new Gender on the Ballot poll, conducted by BSG, explores the issues shaping women voters and their political opinions leading up to the 2024 elections.